-I made it back to down to Rotstein Pass, had a celebratory plate of cheese pasta and a coffee before scurrying down to Wasserauen through Meglisalp to complete the Alpstein Loop.
+I made it back down to Rotstein Pass and I had a celebratory plate of cheese pasta and a coffee before scurrying down to Wasserauen through Meglisalp to complete the Alpstein Loop.
 I was stoked that it had all come off and it was one of the best experiences throughout my Switzerland travels.

 OPTION 1: Buy the Swiss Half Fare Card: Switzerland trains, buses, and cable cars are EXPENSIVE!
 I found the best way to get around cheaply was to buy the Swiss Half-Fare Card before I arrived.
 It gives you 50% off every regular train, bus, and even many cable cars.
 It only costs $150 USD but pays itself off in just a few days with many train tickets in Switzerland costing close to $100 alone.
 If you are staying for more than 5 days, I suggest buying the Swiss Half-Fare Card.

 OPTION 2: Buy the Swiss Travel Pass: The second option is to get the Swiss Travel Pass, which gives you unlimited train, bus, and (many) cable car rides but it’s pretty expensive at around $100 USD per day so if you don’t travel each day it isn’t worth it.